michaelo/sapt/README.md

     # Expression shall consists of a string representing the output, with '()' indicating the part to extract
     AUTH_TOKEN="token":"()"

+*TODO: Might support more regex-like expressions to control e.g. character groups and such.*

 Thanks / attributions:
 --------
-* cURL - the workhorse
+* libcurl - the workhorse
-* zig - a fun and useful language of which this project is my first deliverable
+* zig - an interesting language of which this project is my first deliverable